Emergency Tooth Extractions: What To Expect

-For the most part, dentists prefer that we keep our natural teeth whenever possible but there are some situations where a natural tooth cannot be saved.
-Aside from the quite common need for wisdom tooth removal, many patients may also require tooth extraction(s) due to infection, severe tooth decay, broken teeth, or excessive tooth crowding in preparation for orthodontic care.
-If you are experiencing dental pain, you should contact your dental office right away to set an appointment.
-After an exam, your dentist will be able to provide you with treatment options.
+Most people would like to keep their natural teeth for a lifetime.
+However, there are situations where a natural tooth cannot be saved.
+Aside from wisdom tooth removal, a person may require tooth extraction(s) due to infection, severe decay, broken teeth or excessive tooth crowding in preparation for orthodontic care.
+You can reduce your risk of a potential extraction(s) by practicing good home care and visiting your dentist for routine checkups.
+If you are experience pain, contact your dentist as soon as possible for an exam.
+Your dentist will diagnose the problem and provide treatment options.

-Arguably one of the worst sensations one can experience is that from an infected (abscessed) tooth.
-The pain from an infected tooth can be very acute, leaving the victim unable to focus or even sleep.
-In many cases, facial swelling will accompany the pain, making the whole situation even worse.
+The pain from an infected (abscessed) toothcan be very acute, leaving you unable to focus or even sleep.
+Swelling of the face may accompany the pain, making the situation unbearable.

-Tooth abscesses can develop when, due to a crack, chip, break, or deep cavity in a tooth, bacteria are able to get to the pulp and the root of the tooth.
-A pus pocket can develop below the tooth root or on the side of the gum, putting pressure on the nerves.
+Tooth abscesses can develop due to a crack, chip, break, or deep cavity in a tooth.
+This allows bacteria to reach the pulp and root of the tooth.
+A pus pocket may develop below the tooth root or on the side of the gum, putting pressure on the nerves.

-Though an abscess might be drained and infection treated with antibiotics, the infection is likely to return unless the tooth is treated.
-The only two treatment options for this kind of infection are root canal treatment and extraction.
-Preserving the tooth with root canal treatment is 90+% successful.
-The tooth will likely need a crown so the total cost of care can be quite expensive.
-Some choose to have the tooth removed.
-There are also some instances where an abscessed tooth is damaged beyond repair, so the dentist may immediately recommend an emergency extraction.
+Your dentist can drain an abscess and treat the infection with antibiotics.
+However, the infection is likely to return unless your dentist treats the tooth further.
+The two treatment options for this kind of infection are a root canal or extraction.
+Root canal treatment can help preserve the tooth.
+After a root canal, a tooth typically needs a crown.
+As a result, saving the tooth can be costly.
+Instead, you may choose to have the tooth removed.
+There are instances when an abscessed tooth is damaged beyond repair, so your dentist may recommend an emergency extraction.

-When it comes to extracting an infected tooth, the dentist may first send the patient home with a prescription for antibiotics and pain management recommendations.
-Though the last thing one might want to do is delay treatment, if the infection is severe enough, this step may be critical, as active severe infections can reduce the effectiveness of the local anesthetic the dentist would use to numb your mouth before the extraction.
+Before extracting an infected tooth, your dentist may first send you home with a prescription for an antibiotic and pain management instructions.
+Though the last thing you might want to do is delay treatment, if the infection is severe enough, this step may be critical.
+This is because active severe infections can reduce the effectiveness of the local anesthetic your dentist would use to numb your mouth for the extraction.

 Severe Tooth Decay and Broken Teeth